After some ups and downs over the past week, and the engine knocking, I decided to check the points again.

 After checking and trying to regap, I found that the points set screw was stripped.
 So, I’m thinking now that the problem with the engine knock was the points not being seated properly(or bouncing around) instead of the marine gas.

-Since all of my tools are packed of for an upcoming move, I used two nuts and a hacksaw to try and get the screw to about the same length as the OEM …about 3/16″.
+Since all of my tools are packed up for an upcoming move, I used two nuts and a hacksaw to try and get the screw to about the same length as the OEM …about 3/16″.
 After trimming and filing, tried in the distributor and it fit.
 Reset the gap as close to .016 that I could… was a little difficult since when tightening, the gap would get smaller, so used a larger gap, then tightened.

 After resetting, went ahead and checked the dwell which was at 51°.
-The range should be from 45° to 52°, so after the big flub up several days ago, decided to leave at 51°.
+The range should be from 45° to 52°, so after the big flub up several days ago, I decided to leave at 51°.

 Grabbed the timing light but couldn’t remember the settings exactly so got the timing close and cranked it and she purred just like before, but this time, without the engine knock.
 Great birthday gift for the day. 🙂

 After finally getting the distributor issue resolved, decided I’d break out my new dwell meter and check the dwell prior to setting the timing.
 After using a points gap of .016, the dwell turned out to be 50°.
-But that wasn’t good enough for me, so tried to get it down closer to midrange of 47°-52°.
+But that wasn’t good enough for me, so tried to get it down closer to mid-range of 47°-52°.

 Big mistake.
 After setting a gap of .018, to get the dwell down, I couldn’t get her to start.